openshift-labs/learn-katacoda/middleware/serverless/02-serving.md

 ```

 As you can see, we now are deploying an instance of a `Service` that is provided by `serving.knative.dev`.
-In our simple example we define a container `image` and the paths for health checking of the service.
+In our simple example we define a container `image` and the paths for `health checking` of the service.
+We also provided the `name` and `namespace`.

 ## Deploy the Serverless Service
 To deploy the service execute: `oc apply -n serverless-tutorial -f 02-serving/service.yaml`{{execute}}